-Camp Mi-A-Kon-Da offers an unforgettable overnight summer camp experience for girls where they can explore, play, achieve and grow.
+Camp Mi-A-Kon-Da offers an unforgettable, female focused overnight summer camp experience for campers where they can explore, play, achieve and grow.
 Situated on Birch Island, near Parry Sound and Muskoka, Ontario, campers select from a variety of traditional camp activities, that challenge them to try new things and become stronger leaders.
 With a 3-to-1 camper-to-staff ratio, our campers feel safe as they work to learn new skills, build an appreciation for the outdoors, gain independence and of course, have fun!
 Mi-A-Kon-Da is a special community of friends, sisters, and role models who grow and learn together in the dynamic surroundings of the Ontario wilderness.
 It is a memorable sleepaway summer adventure for kids where lifelong friendships are formed and once discovered, are never forgotten.

 Camp Mi-A-Kon-Da is currently directed and owned by Pam Lamont and her husband David Smith.
 Pam directs the camp on a day to day basis and has been active with Mi-A-Kon-Da for over 30 years as a camper, staff member, Nurse and Director.
 She is passionate about the outdoor summer camp experience and is excited to provide an opportunity for other girls to share the joy.
 As Director, Pam is very committed to her staff, as well as ensuring that each camper has a positive camp experience.